weidai07/PierresTreats.Solution/README.md

 ### Specification

-This program is designed to
+This program is designed to allow Pierre to market his treats and flavors.
+Users to this program are asked to create a log in authentication in order to be on file.
+From that point on, they can add the different flavors of treats they like to the list under their specific accounts.

 ## Known Bugs